cerebris/ember-rest/README.md

   }
 ```

-Here's an almost identical example of updating an existing resource with `save()`:
+Here's an almost identical example of updating an existing resource with `saveResource()`:

 ```
   submit: function(event) {